alsuren/alsuren.github.io/_posts/2022-07-30-why-cargo-quickbuild.md

 title: Why cargo-quickbuild?
 ---

+In [my previous post](/2022/07/10/cargo-quickinstall), I reviewed the history of `cargo-quickinstall` and introduced my `cargo-quickbuild` idea.
+When reviewing it with workmates, we thought it might be useful compare it against the other solutions that already exist in this space.
+I will attempt to do so in this blog post.

 > Why not use [`sccache`](https://github.com/mozilla/sccache), [`nix`](https://nixos.org), [`bazel`](https://bazel.build) or [`cargo-chef`](https://github.com/lukemathwalker/cargo-chef)?

 These tools are all in a similar space, and I will definitely be stealing ideas from all of these projects.